 The holders of Series A, B, C and D convertible preferred stock were entitled to the number of votes equal to the number of shares of common stock into which such preferred stock was convertible.
 The holders of the preferred stock were entitled to vote on all matters on which the common stockholders are entitled to vote.
-So long as at least 1,333,333 shares (as adjusted for recapitalization) of each of the Series A, B, C and D convertible preferred stock, voting as a separate class, were entitled to select one member of our board of directors.
+So long as at least 1,333,333 shares (as adjusted for recapitalization) of each of the Series A, B, C and D convertible preferred stock remained outstanding, the holders of each of the Series A, B, C and D convertible preferred stock, voting as a separate class, were entitled to select one member of our board of directors.